Le Griffon: Below Niagara Falls: first ships on Lake Ontario

+Le Griffon

+Expedition to upper Niagara

 On 18 November 1678, after just over a month of preparations at Fort Frontenac, La Salle dispatched Captain La Motte and Father Louis Hennepin together with 15 men and supplies in a vessel of 10 tons.
 Their mission was to begin selecting a site for the construction of Le Griffon and to erect necessary structures for shelter, storage, and defense.
 Because the wind was strong from the north, they sailed close to the north shore of the lake, putting in for the nights in various bays along the way.
 Somewhere near present-day Toronto they were frozen in and had to chop their way out of the ice.
 From there they struck out across the lake toward the mouth of the Niagara River.
 They arrived late on 5 December, but the weather was rough and they did not want to run the surf and outflow of the river at night, so they stayed a few miles off shore.
 On 6 December, they landed safely on the east bank of the river at about where Lewiston, New York is today.
 They attempted to sail further upstream, but the current was too strong.
 Ice flowing down the river threatened to damage their little brigantine and after a cable was broken, they hauled the vessel ashore and into a small ravine for protection.

 La Salle's men first had to build their lodging and then guard against the Iroquois who were hostile to this invasion of their ancient homeland.
-La Salle had instructed Hennepin and La Motte to go 75 mi into wilderness in knee-deep snow on an embassy to the great village of the Seneca tribe, bringing gifts and promises in order to obtain their good will to build "the big canoe" (Le Griffon), but many tribal members did not approve.
+La Salle had instructed Hennepin and La Motte to go 75 mi into wilderness in knee-deep snow on an embassy to the great village of the Seneca tribe, bringing gifts and promises in order to obtain their good will to build "the big canoe" but many tribal members did not approve.
 Beginning on Christmas Day, 1678, La Motte and Hennepin together with four of their men, went by snowshoe to a prominent Seneca chief who resided at Tagarondies a village about 75 mi east of Niagara and about 20 mi south of Lake Ontario.
 They wished to secure a reliable truce lest the natives interfere with their projects.
-Those left behind proceeded with needed building projects.
 Negotiations with the Senecas were only moderately successful, so when they left the village they still wondered if the natives would permit them to finish their project.
 They reached Niagara again on 14 January.